-2.2.9.
-Inventory of Decoration, Decoration and Illustration, or Added Decoration and Illustration.
-This section lists all the elements of decoration and illustration found in the manuscript, with a few exceptions.
-Apart from them, the section provides an inventory of the sturying art and ornament.
-It also encompasses the traces of lost or removed elements.
-They comprise the offsets of lost elements in No. 1 and the partly crased elements in No. 48.
+It also mpasses the traces of lost or removed elements.
+They comprise the offsets of lost elements in No. 1 This section lists all the elements of decoration and illustration found in the manuscript, with a few exceptions.
+Apart from them, the section provides an inventory of the surviving art and ornament. and the partly erased elements in No. 48. enco